-NBA Rumors: Mavericks Could Land Victor Oladipo And Myles Turner For Package Centered On Tim Hardaway Jr
+NBA Rumors: Mavericks Could Land Victor Oladipo And Myles Turner For Package Centered On Tim Hardaway Jr.

-Despite the improvements they made in the 2020 offseason, the Dallas Mavericks are still currently not viewed on the same level as other Western Conference powerhouse teams like the Los Angeles Lakers and the Los Angeles Clippers.
-In order to have a legitimate chance of fully dominating the loaded Western Conference and winning the 2021 NBA championship title, the Mavericks should continue to find ways to surround Luka Doncic and Kristaps Porzingis with quality players.
-In a recent article, Dalton Trigg of Sports Illustrated discussed how Dallas would be able to land Victor Oladipo and Myles Turner from the Indiana Pacers before the 2021 trade deadline.
+Despite the improvements they made in the 2020 offseason, the Dallas Mavericks are still not on the same level as other Western Conference powerhouse teams like the Los Angeles Lakers and the Los Angeles Clippers.
+In order to have a legitimate chance of competing for the 2021 NBA championship title, the Mavericks should continue looking for ways to surround Luka Doncic and Kristaps Porzingis with quality players.
+In a recent article, Dalton Trigg of Sports Illustrated discussed how Dallas could land Victor Oladipo and Myles Turner from the Indiana Pacers before the 2021 trade deadline.

 To acquire Oladipo and Turner, Trigg suggested that the Mavericks could offer a package centered on Tim Hardaway Jr. to the Pacers.
 In the proposed scenario, Dallas would be sending Hardaway Jr., one of James Johnson and Dwight Powell, a young player, and some future draft compensation to Indiana in exchange for Oladipo and Turner.